linux-surface/surface-aggregator-module/README.md

 ## Building the Module

-Run `make all` inside this folder.
+Run `make all` inside the `module` directory.
 The module can then be loaded via `insmod sb2_shps.ko` (and removed with `rmmod sb2_shps.ko`).

 ### Permanently Install the Module

 #### On Arch-Linux

-Simply run `makepkg -si` inside this folder.
+Simply run `makepkg -si` inside the `module` directory.

 #### Via DKMS

-If you want to permanently install the module (or ensure it is loaded during boot), you can run `make dkms-install`.
+If you want to permanently install the module (or ensure it is loaded during boot), you can run `make dkms-install` inside the `module` directory.
 To uninstall it, run `make dkms-uninstall`.